MarilynPam/The-Reading-Loft-Bookstore-Database/README.md

 12. **Genre**: Subtype of fiction for further categorization.

 ## Features
-- **Efficient Data Management**: Organizes data for easy access and management.
+- **Efficient Data Management**: Organizes data for easy access and management, including SQL procedures.
-- **Inventory Tracking**: Monitors inventory levels to meet customer demand.
+- **Inventory Tracking**: Monitors inventory levels to meet customer demand and storage space needed to accomodate such inventory.
 - **Secure Access**: Ensures data security and integrity.
 - **Scalability**: Designed to handle the growing data needs of the bookstore.